Deborah Gravenstijn: Olympic success

-Thanks to two second places at the A Tournament in Sofia and the Grand Prix in Leonding as well as two bronze medals at the Warsaw Judo Tournament and the European Championships in Wroclaw Gravenstijn qualified for the 2000 Summer Olympics in Sydney.
+Thanks to two second places at the A Tournament in Sofia and the Grand Prix in Leonding as well as two bronze medals at the Warsaw Judo Tournament and the European Championships in Wrocław Gravenstijn qualified for the 2000 Summer Olympics in Sydney.
 In her Olympic debut she reached the bronze medal contest, but did not manage to win the bout and ended up on the fifth position.
 Later that year she won her third national title and she became second at the World University Championships in Málaga.

 The Olympic result encouraged her to perform well in 2001.
 She became second at the Grand Prix in Leonding and won the Grand Prix in Prague.
 At the European Championships in Paris she reached the final, but had to be satisfied with silver.
 She then went on to win another silver at the World Championships in Munich and in between she won an international event in Venray.
 At the World Military Championships in Ostia she had to be satisfied with a bronze medal, while she finished the year with a second position in the Fukuoka Tournament in Japan.
 Gravenstijn suffered from an injury in 2002, but still managed to win the bronze medal at the European Championships in Maribor.
 She became third at the Dutch Open in Rotterdam in 2003 and won the British Open in Burgess Hill and the international tournament in Venray.
 At the World Championships in Osaka she became third.

 2004 was all about the 2004 Summer Olympics in Athens.
 Gravenstijn qualified for the Olympics by becoming third at the A Tournament in Rome and first in Tallinn.
-In the first three rounds she was too strong for Cinzia Cavazzuti, Ellen Wilson and Danielle Zangrando, which earned her a spot in the semi final.
-Yvonne Bönisch won the semi final and eventually went on to win the gold medal against Kye Sun-Hui in the final.
+In the first three rounds she was too strong for Cinzia Cavazzuti, Ellen Wilson and Danielle Zangrando, which earned her a spot in the semi-final.
+Yvonne Bönisch won the semi-final and eventually went on to win the gold medal against Kye Sun-Hui in the final.
 Gravenstijn on her turn beat Barbara Harel in the final of the repechages to take the bronze medal.

 Tragedies

 Two months after Gravenstijn won the bronze medal at the Olympics her younger sister Merghery died.
 Still she finished the year 2004 with a Dutch Championship title in Rotterdam.
 She was also awarded the Faas Wilkes Trophy.
 In 2005, she started with a third place at the Super World Cup in Hamburg and she became second in the World Cup in Rotterdam.
 At the European Championships, also held in Rotterdam she became seventh.

 In May 2005 she fell during a match and suffered a double neck hernia.
-A return to the tatami was very unlikely, but she was determined to return and foughty hard to make her comeback.
+A return to the tatami was very unlikely, but she was determined to return and fought hard to make her comeback.
 One month before she eventually made her comeback in March 2007 her mother Carmen died, her second loss in her direct family since she won her Olympic medal.